arihantverma/arihantverma.com/posts/tech/2021/5-july/workaround-nextjs-data-urls-same-domain-multiple-apps.md

 coverImageCaption: "Next.js logo"
 ---

-If you have to use multiple Next.js apps on a simple domain, the only straightforward way for you to do that is to have [`baseUrl`](https://nextjs.org/docs/api-reference/next.config.js/basepath) option set in `next.config.js`.
+If you have to use multiple Next.js apps on a single domain, the only straightforward way for you to do that is to have [`baseUrl`](https://nextjs.org/docs/api-reference/next.config.js/basepath) option set in `next.config.js`.
 But the problem with that is, you'll have different URLs for different apps on your domain:

 ```md
 example.com/app-1/some-route